Anton Denikin: Life in exile

 The Denikins lived in Belgium from August 1920 to May 1922, then moved to Hungary, where life was cheaper.
 During this period, he began writing his magnum opus, a five-volume history of the Civil War titled Ocherki Russkoi Smuty (The Russian Turmoil).
 The work, published between 1921 and 1926, remains a primary source for the history of the White movement.
 In 1926, the family settled in France.
 He became a central figure in the Russian émigré community but remained aloof from its political squabbles, concentrating on his writing and lectures.
 He kept in touch with former comrades-in-arms, including leaders of the Russian All-Military Union (ROVS), but he was deeply wary of its underground activities inside the Soviet Union, fearing they were infiltrated by the Soviet secret police (GPU).
 His fears proved well-founded with the GPU kidnappings of Generals Alexander Kutepov (1930) and Yevgeny Miller (1937), in which he was nearly embroiled himself.

 As World War II approached, Denikin became a vocal opponent of any collaboration with Nazi Germany.
 He argued that foreign invasion would not liberate Russia but lead to its dismemberment and enslavement.
 When Germany invaded the Soviet Union in 1941, Denikin, then living under German occupation in the village of Mimizan in southern France, took a defiantly patriotic stance, urging émigrés to support the Red Army in defending their homeland.
 He refused all German attempts to co-opt him for anti-Soviet propaganda purposes.
 During the occupation, he and his wife secretly translated German radio broadcasts and official statements, circulating material that revealed Nazi plans to exploit Russian territory.
-They also hid several Jewish people in their home.

 After the war, deeply concerned by the forced repatriation of Soviet prisoners of war to the USSR, Denikin decided to emigrate to the United States.
 He arrived in New York City in December 1945.
 He spent his final years writing and lecturing, continuing to advocate for a free and undivided Russia while warning against both Soviet communism and foreign intervention.